 For my regular day job, I'm a writer at an ad agency, which I enjoy as I get to use my brain all day.
 The highlight of my job so far was shooting a Visa commercial with Leslie Nielsen in Miami.

 I care about the environment.
 Racial equality.
 Gay rights.
 Women's rights.
 Basically, I just want everyone to get along and live long, healthy lives.
 I do stand-up comedy, including a special brand of eco-comedy that I've invented.
 I've been written up in major papers about it.
 I've hosted award shows and community cable shows.
 I write humourous articles and draw cartoons for a newspaper.
 I like making short films.
-I write what on my YouTube page I call Cozy Love Songs.
-One song that I wrote is on the soundtrack of a short film I made about a towel who falls in love with the girl who owns him.
-Yes, sometimes I imagine what it feelings things would have, if they had feelings.
+I don't really know much about playing the guitar, but I like to write love songs (https://www.youtube.com/playlist?list=PL7A61B193D80F27DF).
+One song that I wrote is on the soundtrack of a short film I made about a towel who falls in love with the girl who owns him (https://www.youtube.com/watch?v=VfU49lnH77Q).
+Yes, sometimes I imagine what feelings things would have, if they had feelings.
 Maybe I'm too sensitive.

 I did some talk radio hosting and I loved talking to the public.
-These days I'm doing the occasional story telling appearance on CBC Radio, and I'm talking about my life on popular morning show.
+These days I'm doing the occasional story telling appearance on CBC Radio, and I talk about my life on Humble & Fred Radio a popular world-wide morning radio show.
+I am also the Guy Expert on What She Said Radio.
 I love entertaining and informing the public.

-I was on a recent episode of a reality dating show, and everyone I meet - from a teller at the bank to the security guard at my condo - tells me that (spoiler alert!) the girl should have picked me.
+I was on an episode of Come Date With Me Canada, a reality dating show, and everyone I meet - from a teller at the bank to the security guard at my condo - tells me that (spoiler alert!) the girl should have picked me.
 So that's kind of like an endorsement for dating me, right?